(888) 340-0089

 At this stage, check your state's requirements for charitable solicitation or fundraising registration.
 Many states require nonprofits to register before accepting donations or hosting fundraisers.
 You may also need local business licenses or sales tax exemptions, depending on your activities.

 Finally, keep your nonprofit in good standing by filing your annual report with the state and renewing any required registrations each year.
-Staying current with these filings protects your tax-exempt status, supports donor confidence, and strengthens your organization's reputation for transparency and accountability.
-Following these eight steps gives you a strong foundation to start your nonprofit and make a lasting impact.
+Staying current with these filings protects your tax-exempt status, supports donor confidence, and strengthens your organization’s reputation for transparency and accountability.
+For a detailed breakdown of ongoing requirements, review our Nonprofit Compliance Checklist: What Every Founder Needs to Know.

 Ginger Petrus